-Mr. Cohen is a “Law Guardian” (trained children’s advocate) certified by the Appellate Division of the Third Department of the New York State Judiciary and has taught continuing legal education courses to legal advocates for children throughout the New York State Third Judicial Department.
+Mr. Cohen is a “Attorney for the Child, a trained children’s advocate, certified by the Appellate Division of the Third Department of the New York State Judiciary and has taught continuing legal education courses to legal advocates for children throughout the New York State Third Judicial Department.

 Mr. Cohen is also a founding member of Mediators Beyond Borders, a humanitarian organization that promotes the peaceful resolution of conflict worldwide.